TeamMsgExtractor/msg-extractor/README.md

 The script was built using <a href="http://www.fileformat.info/format/outlookmsg/index.htm">Peter Fiskerstrand's documentation of the .msg format</a>.

+There are at least two major issues with version 0.1.
+The first is that email messages can be embedded in .msg files---the script doesn't like them at all and will dump a 'raw' directory instead of the normal output.
+This directory will contain all you need from the email, but in a less-than-ideal form.
+The second issue is that the script cannot extract the date of sent emails (as opposed to received emails).

 If you have any questions feel free to contact me, Matthew Walker, at mattgwwalker at gmail.com.